sdr-enthusiasts/docker-adsbhub/README.md

 ### Obtaining ADSBHub Station Key

 First-time users should obtain a ADSBHub Station dynamic IP key.
-Follow the directions for steps 1 and 2 at [ADSBHub how to feed](https://www.adsbhub.org/howtofeed.php), ensuring your station is set up as a client.
+Follow the directions for steps 1 and 2 at [ADSBHub how to feed](https://www.adsbhub.org/howtofeed.php), ensuring your station is set up as a client with and the data protocol set as "SBS".

 ### Setting up your station